-Upon the release of the final (as far as I know of) DLC for Hyrule Warriors, while I am extremely satisfied with the selection of characters that we have been given, there are still a few who I think were well deserving of a place on the roster and have been excluded from the series.
+Upon the release of the final DLC for Hyrule Warriors and the definitive edition, and while I am extremely satisfied with the selection of characters that we have been given, there are still a few who I think were well deserving of a place on the roster and have been excluded from the series.
 Today I’ll be discussing characters that I think should have been included in this game (and hope that maybe the developers will read it).

 Also a fair warning, there may be SPOILERS throughout this list!